EmmanuelRodrigues/EmmanuelRodrigues/ReadMe.md

 Hello!
 I'm Emmanuel 👋 a data scientist in training.
 I graduated from the Federal University of Rio de Janeiro, with a master's in Neurosciences.
 I am exploring new technologies to contribute to quality assurance solutions.

 ### 👨‍💻 Tech Stack:
-- Programing languages: Python and JavaScript
+- Programing languages: Python, JavaScript
+- Automation Testing: Cypress
 - Cloud computing: Google Cloud, MongoDB and MySQL
 - Data manipulation: NumPy, Matplotlib and Pandas.
 - Agile methods: Scrum and Kanban